Last updated: May 7, 2026

 Ptolemaic triplicities

 Notice that water does not match the Dorothean order.
-Ptolemy gives water to Venus by day and the Moon by night, while still treating Mars as an additional water co-ruler in the prose.
+Ptolemy gives water to Venus by day and the Moon by night, while still keeping Mars involved with water in the prose.

 William Lilly, Christian Astrology, 1647.
-Lilly keeps the two-ruler structure and uses Mars as the singular water lord across both day and night charts.
+Lilly uses a two-ruler table and makes Mars the water lord across both day and night charts.

 Which one to pick?
-If you are working a natal chart in the Hellenistic style, Dorothean.
-If you are casting horary or working medieval material, Lilly.
-If you want to compare the original Greek source against the medieval edit, run both side by side; that is exactly what the toggle is for.
+If you are working a natal chart in the Hellenistic style, start with Dorothean.
+If you are casting horary or following Lilly's dignity table, use Lilly.
+If you want to compare Ptolemy's Book I discussion against the Dorothean and Lilly tables, run them side by side; that is exactly what the toggle is for.

 Reading triplicity rulers as a life-period map

 Here is the part most websites skip.
 Dorotheus uses the three triplicity lords as a timing device.
-The day ruler of your sect light's element governs the first third of life, the night ruler governs the middle third, and the participating ruler governs the final third.
+The ruler matching the chart's sect governs the first third of life, the other day/night ruler governs the middle third, and the participating ruler governs the final third.

 You read condition into the period.
 A day ruler in domicile, well-aspected, in a good house?
 Easy youth.
 A day ruler combust the Sun and stuck in the twelfth?
 Different story across the same years.